 - The Blue Cross and Blue Shield of Illinois Healthy Community Award

-Recognizes a successful community-based effort to address the health of a low-to-moderate income neighborhood in the Chicago metropolitan area through creative and collaborative strategies. *Note: This is a new award.
+Recognizes a successful community-based effort to address the health of a low-to-moderate income neighborhood in the Chicago metropolitan area through creative and collaborative strategies.

 Richard H. Driehaus Foundation Award for Architectural Excellence in Community Design